MikeTaylor/scottkit/manual/reference.md

 or in the presence of the lightsource object.
 There can be only one lightsource in the game - if a second is nominated, it replaces the first.

-### %nalias

-	%nalias lamp lantern
-	%nalias lamp torch

-Creates an alias for a noun.
-Multiple uses that share one of the same words (as in the example above) create an equivalence class of words that are all mutually synonymous.

-### %valias

-	%valias take get
-	%valias drop leave

-Creates an alias for a verb.

 ## See also